PradeeshVasu/LLM/README.md

 This project integrates:
 - A **FastAPI backend** for PDF ingestion, embedding, and RAG logic
 - A **React + TypeScript frontend** for a dynamic, user-friendly experience
+- A **LM Studio is used to download and load the model(google/gemma-3n-e4b), by switching on the sever icon in the LM Studio we can integrate with the model

 ---

 ## 🚀 Key Features

-✅ **PDF Upload and Parsing** — Extracts text using advanced PDF parsers
+✅ **LLM model: google/gemma-3n-e4b** — used to generate the result ✅ **PDF Upload and Parsing** — Extracts text using advanced PDF parsers
 ✅ **Retrieval-Augmented Generation (RAG)** — Combines LLM reasoning with vector search
 ✅ **Voice Interaction** — Accepts and responds via speech